+For servers with no direct internet access, the Agent can be configured to route through a proxy, see Agent Proxy Configuration.
 For servers with limited outbound internet connectivity, the Agent can be installed using the relevant package for the server’s OS.
-The in-application install instructions contain steps for this approach which can be viewed by clicking the link shown on the instructions page.
+The Agent install instructions contain step-by-step instructions underneath the one-line install commands.

 If the target system is blocked from accessing the package repository directly, download the package from the repository using another server, then transfer it over to the target system for a local install.